-Three members of our Board of Directors, which serves as our compensation committee, are officers of Provectus: Drs.
-Dees, Scott and Wachter.
+Our entire Board of Directors acted as our compensation committee until July 2, 2012.
+Three members of our Board of Directors during part or all of 2012 were officers of Provectus: Drs.
+Dees, Scott and Wachter (Dr. Wachter resigned from our Board of Directors effective May 14, 2012).
 None of our executive officers has served on the board of directors or on the compensation committee of any other entity any of whose executive officers served on our Board.